devnull-cz/c-prog-lang/modules/operator-precedence.md

 *unspecified* means the implementation (= compiler) is free to choose which argument will be processes first and generally should not document the decision.
 More on that in
-:#module types-of-behavior.md types of behavior.
+#module types-of-behavior.md types of behavior.

 ## Common gotchas